Can I Park There?

 Parking Regulation Exemptions

-On holidays the following parking restrictions are NOT enforced unless specifically posted:
+On national holidays the following parking restrictions are NOT enforced unless specifically posted:

 - Time Limit